Warren Ruggiero

-Warren Ruggiero (born April 2, 1966) is an American football coach who is currently the offensive coordinator for Wake Forest.
+Warren Ruggiero (born April 2, 1966) is an American football coach.
 Raised in Glen Rock, New Jersey, Ruggiero played prep football at Glen Rock High School.

 Coaching career

 Early coaching career

 Ruggiero spent five seasons as the offensive coordinator at Defiance College and three in the same role at Clarion.
 During his time at Clarion, the team made a national semi-final appearance in 1996.

 Glenville State

 Ruggiero spent two seasons as the head coach at Glenville State.
 He led the Pioneers to the Division two playoffs and finished with a 15–8 record.

 William & Mary

 Ruggiero coached tight ends during his time at W&M.

 Hofstra

 Ruggiero started as the quarterbacks coach and was promoted to offensive coordinator.
 The Pride led the Atlantic 10 conference in passing during the 2004 and 2005 seasons under Ruggiero.
 He also recruited and coached Marques Colston.
 Ruggiero also helped coach quarterback Rocky Butler to the fourth-most passing yards in I-AA.